 A fully-equipped forensic photography laboratory was added to the crime lab in 1994.
 By 2005, the laboratory had replaced all film processing with digital photography.
 In addition to more traditional photography methodologies, the lab is capable of making photographs utilizing ultraviolet and infrared techniques.
 Image enhancement can also be performed.
 Pictures, enlargements and other services are provided to the medical examiner, to the courts and to individuals for educational or research-based presentations.

-Dr. Howe received a Ph.D. in Toxicology from Texas A&M University.
-A forensic scientist since 1996, she is an active member of the American Academy of Forensic Sciences, the American Society of Crime Laboratory Directors, the Texas Association of Crime Laboratory Directors, the Society of Forensic Toxicologists, and the Southwestern Association of Toxicologists.
-Dr. Howe is board certified in Forensic Toxicology by the American Board of Forensic Toxicology, and has published a number of scientific articles in peer-reviewed journals in the field of toxicology.
+Dr. Howe received her Ph.D. in Toxicology from Texas A&M University.
+A forensic scientist since 1996, she is an active member of the American Academy of Forensic Sciences, the Society of Forensic Toxicologists, and the Texas Association of Crime Laboratory Directors.
+Dr. Howe has published a number of scientific articles in peer-reviewed journals in the field of molecular toxicology.